Enkel-Digital/class-express/server/billing/billing service.md

 - GET /user/exists/:userID --> Boolean
     - Checks if customer object exists for this userID
     - Can be called by both frontend and backend.
+- GET /user/paymentMethod/available/:userID --> Boolean
+    - Checks if customer have a payment method object and check if it is valid
+    - Can be called by both frontend and backend.s
 - POST /user/create/customer --> Boolean
     - Create a new stripe customer object for user and save the customer id into database
     - Called by frontend directly